 Spices are not just for enhancing the taste of our food.
 Instead, they have great nutritional value as well as anti bacterial properties.
 Tulsi and ginger are commonly used in Indian diet on day to day basis.
 Preparation of tea is never complete without these two ingredients.
 It is a great immunity booster which also helps in clearing the throat and kills bacteria and viruses such as common cold.
 Onions on the other hand have great nutritional value, antibacterial properties, heart benefits, controls blood sugar and boosts immunity.

-For more such informative content like the 5 food items to boost immunity post lockdown,; Stay tuned with thewordsplay.com for more updates.
+For more such informative content like the 5 food items to boost immunity post lockdown or Food items to eat in lockdown; Stay tuned with thewordsplay.com for more updates.